 Email Address: firstname.lastname@example.org

-Kate Jastram ’87 is the Director of Research and Programs and Lecturer in Residence at the Honorable G. William and Ariadna Miller Institute for Global Challenges and the Law.
+Kate Jastram ’87 is Lecturer in Residence and Executive Director at the Honorable G. William and Ariadna Miller Institute for Global Challenges and the Law.
 She teaches and writes on forced migration and on armed conflict.
 Her research focuses on the interplay of refugee law, human rights law, international humanitarian law, and international criminal law, in particular as these areas are shaped by national security concerns.

 Recent publications include “The Kids before Khadr: Haitian Refugee Children on Guantanamo,” Santa Clara Journal of International Law (forthcoming 2013); and "Economic Harm as a Basis for Refugee Status and the Application of Human Rights Law to the Interpretation of Economic Persecution," in Critical Issues in International Refugee Law (J. Simeon, ed., Cambridge University Press, 2010).